 The Bus Stop Theatre Co-op hosts a number of programs that enable artistic creation and fosters skill development.
 These are produced in partnership with organizations and teams of artists whose activities align with our own mandate to support a wide range of artists across communities and career levels.

-StART is a collaborative project through which opportunities are created to help emerging artists learn new skills, broaden their networks and showcase their talents.
+StART is a mentorship and career development program through which opportunities are created to help emerging artists learn new skills, broaden their networks and showcase their talents.

-StART offers workshops, mixers and other industry events throughout the year as well as the annual StART Fest which showcases a wide range of talent across artistic disciplines.
-StART is coordinated by Kayla Borden and Nivie Dhami.
-They can be reached at email@example.com
+StART offers workshops, mixers, the Art Arena showcase, and other industry events throughout the year as well as the annual StART Fest which showcases a wide range of talent across artistic disciplines.
+StART is coordinated by Jordan Farmer who can be reached at email@example.com

 The Bus Stop Theatre Writer’s Circle (formerly the Bus Stop Theatre Playwrights Unit) is an open invite writer’s collective that meets monthly to share writing and feedback.
-It is designed as an affirming, nurturing space to support the vulnerable practice of sharing new writing.
+It is designed as an affirming, nurturing space to support the vulnerable practice of sharing new writing of any genre or discipline.
+All writers all welcome: playwrights, screenwriters, poets, songwriters and rappers.
 Attend once or come every month – just make sure you sign up in advance because capacity is limited.

 In recognition of the historical and geographic context within which the Bus Stop Theatre Co-op (BSTC) operates, two new funds will be launched to support the Deaf community, as well as Indigenous people and people of African descent.